andyborrell/pygamezero_bird/docs/source/part2.rst

 Looping the pipes
 -----------------

 OK, let's get to work in the :code:`update` function, as that's where we move the pipes.
-Add this code to the end of the function, and make sure you indent it so that it really is inside the function -- this is hard to explain, ask a mentor for help.
+Add this code to the end of the function, and make sure you indent it (add spaces to the beginning of the line) so that it really is inside the function.
+Ask a mentor for help if this doesn't make sense.

 .. code:: python